mtumilowicz/rust-rocket-workshop/README.txt

 * command-line tool
     * useful commands
         * `cargo build` = produces the executable or library specified in your project's configuration
+            * has two main profiles
+                * dev - uses when you run `cargo build`
-            * `cargo build --release` = compile it with optimizations
+                * release - uses when you run `cargo build --release`
+                    * compile it with optimizations
                     * command will create an executable in target/release instead of target/debug
         * `cargo run` = builds and then runs project
             * entry point to be used is `main.rs`
         * `cargo test` = executes the tests in your project